 Like most people, I think IT (2017) is a very good movie, regardless of genre, period.
 I didn’t find it to be particularly scary, through no fault of the filmmakers or performances mind you, I just didn’t on a personal level.
 A lot of other people are feeling the same way, that it’s a great movie, but not necessarily very scary.
 An important distinction, however, is that because of this many have gone as far as to say that it’s not even a horror movie!

 Let’s set the record straight on that.
 IT is a horror movie.
 Like all good stories, it’s also a drama at its core.
 And you know what, it’s also a very funny movie.
 As far as it not being scary?
 Just because something is scary, doesn’t make it a horror movie.
 And just because something isn’t scary, doesn’t mean that it’s not.
-In fact, there are very few horror movies that actually are scary.
-“Scary,” like “terrifying” or “frightening” are often interchangeable euphemisms or marketing terms for horror, and not meant to imply that it’s actually, “make you feel close to death” scary.
+In fact, there are very few horror movies that are actually scary.
+“Scary,” like “terrifying” or “frightening” are often interchangeable euphemisms or marketing terms for horror, and not meant to really indicate that it’s truly, “make you feel close to death” scary.

-Off the top of my head, I can only think of a handful of horror movies that were truly scary: Jaws, The Texas Chainsaw Massacre, Fire in the Sky, Poltergeist, The Babadook, Event Horizon, and The Blair Witch Project.
+Off the top of my head, I can only think of a handful of horror movies that were authentically scary: JAWS, The Texas Chainsaw Massacre, Fire in the Sky, Poltergeist, The Babadook, Event Horizon, and The Blair Witch Project.
 And of course there are others, but that’s the short list.

 There are horror movies that are just fun.